mautic/developer-documentation-new/docs/components/forms_advanced.rst

 In your :xref:`Form type class<Symfony 4 form classes>`, register the ``Mautic\CoreBundle\Form\EventListener\CleanFormSubscriber`` event subscriber.

 The array provided to ``CleanFormSubscriber`` should contain the names of the Form Fields as keys and the values the masks to use to sanitize the data.
-Any unspecified Form field uses the ``clean`` mask by default.
+Any unspecified Form Field uses the ``clean`` mask by default.

 .. code-block:: php